 I started lurking in this fandom in January of 2013, before starting this blog 4 months later.
 I announced my decision to stop blogging about Richard Armitage in late August of 2016- only to go against that decision and create a temporary blog to work through my confusion.
-I deleted that blog and moved those posts to my Getting Caught Up In The Mechanism blog, where I now blog about actors and fandom (Richard included). even after I stopped blogging about Richard here, I still kept a toe or two in the fandom by continuing to lurk in a few places. so I’ve been a part of this fandom for 5 years, a ‘superfan’ for 3. truthfully, I started wavering during year two but something kept pulling me back in.
+I deleted that blog and moved those posts to my Getting Caught Up In The Mechanism blog, where I now blog about actors and fandom (Richard included). even after I stopped blogging about Richard here, I still kept a toe in the fandom by continuing to lurk on other blogs. so I’ve been a part of this fandom for 5 years, a ‘superfan’ for 3. truthfully, I started wavering during year two but something kept pulling me back in.

 All of this was a constant push and pull to me, then Richard jumped into fandom himself, affecting a significant part of my fandom experience.
 I struggled with how big of a part that was. fandom was fandom and Richard was Richard and never the two shall meet. when they did meet?
-I cannot put into words how much that confused me and threw me off kilter.
-I could no longer separate Richard from fandom. when I finally came to terms with it all, observing from the outside instead of participating from the inside, the good memories overshadowed the bad and I was able to let the bitterness go. but that part of me that was damaged by not being able to separate Richard from his fandom never recovered.
+I cannot put into words how much that threw me off kilter.
+I could no longer separate Richard from fandom. when I finally came to terms with it all, observing from the outside instead of participating from the inside, the good memories overshadowed the bad and I was able to let the bitterness go. but that part of me that was damaged never recovered.

-I have such happy memories of my interactions on this blog. the silly captions and all those reaction gifs, the sometimes deep and sometimes shallow but always enjoyable discussions in the comment section, the familiar avatars of my readers and the warm feeling I get when I still see them on Twitter. it’s easier to let the hurt go now that my fangirl heart has fallen for someone else.
+I have such happy memories of my interactions on this blog. the silly captions and all those reaction gifs, the sometimes deep and sometimes shallow but always enjoyable discussions in the comment section, the familiar avatars of my readers and the warm feeling I get when I still see them on Twitter. it’s easier to let the hurt go now that I’ve opened myself up to other actors.
 I don’t regret this blog, I don’t regret the fandom friends I made, I don’t regret falling for Richard. it’s shaped me and helped me grow as a person in ways I didn’t anticipate but greatly value.

 When the file sharing site, Photobucket, recently changed it’s terms of service to restrict posting photos by sharing links, I decided it was a good time to clean house.
 I had so many images linked to previous fandom’s fan-forums, that were essentially worthless now (grr!).
 I thought I might look for a new place to store them, even though there really wasn’t much of a need anymore.
 Whatever pics I post on the blogs, are uploaded and stored there, with a few of my favorites that I keep on my own computer for easy access.
 So I downloaded the individual albums that I wanted to keep, placing them in a folder to deal with later.
 Fast forward a few days to when I was deleting all the outdated install files on my computer, and I accidentally deleted the Photobucket files in the frenzy (label your folders, people!).
 Not only that, but I was in such a cleaning mood that I also emptied my recycle bin. yeah.
 I didn’t mind losing all that stuff, it really was clutter that I could do without.
 All the good stuff has been uploaded to the blog libraries, though it’s not exactly the best set up for browsing.
 So, what does all of this mean?
 It means I currently have 6 images of RA at my fingertips. six.
 S-I-X. time to start over…